1933 Grand Prix season: Teams and drivers

 Financial struggles had forced Alfa Romeo to appeal to the Italian government for a bailout and that meant shutting down its works team.
 The Scuderia Ferrari customer team defaulted to becoming the representative of the company, however Alfa Romeo would not release, or sell, their dominant Tipo B works cars to Enzo Ferrari, much to his chagrin.
 The works drivers were released from their contracts and were quickly snapped up by other teams.

 Nuvolari and Borzacchini went to Ferrari, while the veteran Campari joined Maserati.
 Ferrari also had Mille Miglia winner Eugenio Siena and wealthy noblemen Conte Carlo Felice Trossi (Ferrari president) and Marchese Antonio Brivio.
-However, Nuvolari's dissatisfaction with the ongoing unreliability and uncompetitiveness of Ferrari's cars led to he and Borzacchini walking out halfway through the season to join their competitors, Maserati.
+However, Nuvolari's dissatisfaction with the ongoing unreliability and uncompetitiveness of Ferrari's cars led to him and Borzacchini walking out halfway through the season to join their competitors, Maserati.

 After the death of Alfieri Maserati, the previous year, younger brother Ernesto took up the racing team's management, and as a some-time spare driver.
 Rather than keep a set squad of drivers, he chose to have a revolving door of contract drivers, with Luigi Fagioli as his senior driver and team captain.

 Nuvolari's mid-season arrival from Ferrari in its turn infuriated Faglioli, who kept a tense rivalry with Nuvolari and he, in response, left with Campari to join Ferrari.

 Over at the French Bugatti team, Achille Varzi stayed on as the lead driver.
 Former occasional works-drivers René Dreyfus and William Grover-Williams now became full-time team-members.
 Pierre Veyron ran one of the new 1.5-litre Type 51A cars in the voiturette races, while Albert Divo shared the team management with ”Meo” Costantini.
 Erstwhile Bugatti team-mates Louis Chiron and Rudolf Caracciola joined forces as a new team, the Scuderia C/C. They bought three new Alfa Romeo Monza grand prix and sports cars alongside Chiron's own Bugatti Type 51s.
 Caracciola's wife, Charly, was appointed team manager.
 The plan was to compete at all the major European races as well as hill-climbs and entering the Le Mans and Spa endurance races.
 But Caracciola's bad accident at Monaco put him out for the season and the team was subsequently dissolved, with Chiron eventually joining the Scuderia Ferrari.